 The County's budgets are adopted as required by the North Carolina General Statutes.
 An annual budget is adopted for the General Fund, Emergency Telephone System Fund, Fire Districts Fund, Adequate Facilities Reserve Fund, and the Enterprise Funds.
 All annual appropriations lapse at the end of the fiscal year.
-Project ordinances are adopted for the Community Development Block Grants Special Revenue Funds, Jail Construction Fund, and the Enterprise Capital Projects Funds, which are consolidated with the enterprise operating funds for reporting purposes.
+Project ordinances are adopted for the Community Development Block Grants Special Revenue Funds, Jail Construction Fund, and the Enterprise Operating funds for reporting purposes.